Lozère: Economy

 The main activities are cattle farming and tourism.
 There is barely any arable farming in Lozère due to poor soil quality.
 The hardy Aubrac is the most commonly farmed cattle breed here.

-The region has one of the lowest rates of unemployment in France, which may be attributed to the enforced long-standing tradition whereby young people emigrate to cities such as Lyon, Marseille, Montpellier when they reach working age.
+The region has one of the lowest rates of unemployment in France, which may be attributed to the enforced long-standing tradition whereby young people emigrate to cities such as Lyon, Marseille, and Montpellier when they reach working age.

 Land use

 Lozère is a rural department, with relatively little land taken up by roads and buildings.
 Overall the land use is divided as follows: